Filing Manual – Guide P – Tolls and Tariffs (sections 225 to 240 of CER Act)

 Accounting Requirements and Financial Reporting

-The Commission has exempted all Group 2 companies from the requirement to keep their books of account pursuant to the code of accounts prescribed in the G/OPUAR.
-The Commission only requires that Group 2 companies maintain separate books of account in Canada in a manner consistent with generally accepted accounting principles and file audited financial statements within 120 days after the end of each fiscal year.
+Group 2 companies are not required to keep their books of account pursuant to the code of accounts prescribed in the G/OPUAR.
+The G/OPUAR require that Group 2 companies maintain separate books of account in Canada in a manner consistent with generally accepted accounting principles and file audited financial statements within 120 days after the end of each fiscal year.
 Such statements should provide details of revenue and costs associated with the regulated pipeline.
 Where a Group 2 company operates a joint venture pipeline, it is required to disclose in its audited financial statements its beneficial share of revenue and costs associated with the regulated pipeline and to file a gross operating statement for the joint venture pipeline indicating whether, and if so by whom, this statement has been audited.

 In some instances, the Commission has granted relief from the requirement to file financial statements.
 These instances have primarily concerned small shipper-owned pipelines with no direct dealings with third parties.
 A Group 2 company may apply for similar relief explaining the particular circumstances which would justify an exemption from this requirement.

 The Commission has exempted Group 2 companies from the Toll Information Regulations.
 The Commission does not require Group 2 companies to provide periodic financial information, such as quarterly surveillance reports, for the purpose of monitoring the financial performance of these companies.
 As circumstances dictate, the CER may perform an audit of the company’s records.

 Whether they charge tolls or not, Group 2 companies are required to report to the CER on funding for abandonment.
 See Chapter 7 – Referenced Documents – Abandonment Funding and Planning for future guidance on details of pipe location, abandonment plans and cost estimates, as well as Collection Period.